kubevault/apimachinery/README.md

 ## Contribution guidelines
 Want to help improve KubeVault?
 Please start [here](https://kubevault.com/docs/latest/setup/developer-guide/overview/).

-## Acknowledgement
-This project started as a fork of [digitalocean/csi-digitalocean](https://github.com/digitalocean/csi-digitalocean).

 ## Support
 We use Slack for public discussions.
 To chit chat with us or the rest of the community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/kubevault/) channel `#kubevault`.
 To sign up, use our [Slack inviter](https://slack.appscode.com/).